Gift a Book on Neighboring This Year

 Reach Out, Gather In – This is a 40-day devotional book met to be read just a few pages at a time.
 Karen Ehman has included both study questions and recipes in this practical book.

 There are other books here and many others to consider.
-I have my reading list included on my blog at https://we-are-neighbors.blogspot.com.
+My reading list is included on my blog at https://we-are-neighbors.blogspot.com.
 Use "neighboring resources" in the search bar to find my extensive reading list.

 Comments